Company culture is changing

 3. Work Hard Play Hard

-A growing trend amongst many small businesses and start-ups is the importance that is pledged on company culture.
+A growing trend amongst many small businesses and start-ups is the importance that is pledged to company culture.

 Big brands such as Google and Facebook have been the leaders in this trend.
 They’ve introduced office sweet shops, napping pods, and bicycles on campus.
 But as more employers are becoming aware of the demand for millennials to make working life love and not a chore, businesses of all sizes are embracing the trend in various ways.